Doubly-robust and heteroscedasticity-aware sample trimming for causal inference: Experiments

-and set a constant treatment effect $\tau=1$.
-This is a straightforward linear model with two important features: first, the errors $\epsilon$ are heteroscedastic, meaning that there is in fact a non-trivial conditional variance to model, and the propensity $e(X)$ does not come from a standard logistic model, necessitating the use of non-parametric methods.
+This is a straightforward linear model with two important features: first, there is heteroscedasticity in the distribution of $Y(0)$, meaning that there is in fact a non-trivial conditional variance to model, and the propensity $e(X)$ does not come from a standard logistic model, necessitating the use of non-parametric methods.
 We threshold the propensities to lie in $[0.05, 0.95]$\textemdash this is to obtain convergence to asymptotic coverage rates in reasonable sample sizes.
 With more extreme propensities, we expect to find similar results, but in possibly larger sample sizes than those considered here.
-Then, we estimate the propensities and conditional means using the $\texttt{regression\_forest}$ function from the R package $\texttt{grf}$ \citep{grf}; we fit conditional variances by subtracting estimates of $\E[Y_i\mid X_i]^2$ and $\E[Y_i^2\mid X_i]$ (this procedure may theoretically produce negative values, but does not in our case, suggesting that the regressions are fairly accurate).
-We run this procedure both with and without cross-fitting, so as to compare the two options in Assumption~\ref{ass:cross}.
+Then, we estimate the propensities and conditional means using the $\texttt{regression\_forest}$ function from the R package $\texttt{grf}$ \citep{grf}; we fit conditional variances by subtracting estimates of $\E[Y_i\mid X_i]^2$ and $\E[Y_i^2\mid X_i]$ \revision{(this procedure may theoretically produce negative values, but does not in our case; if it does, we recommend instead regressing $X_i$ onto $Y_i$, and then regressing the squared residuals onto $X_i$ with a range-bounded regression method, which will always produce non-negative estimates).
+Following the discussion after Assumption~\ref{ass:trim}, we do not cross-fit $\hat{k}$ when selecting which units to trim, but do cross-fit when constructing the AIPW scores.}

-Finally, based on these estimates, we hetroscedastically trim a $1-\delta$ fraction of the data for $\delta = 0, 0.05, 0.1$.
-For each of these sub-populations, we construct marginal 95\% confidence intervals using Theorem~\ref{thm:trimmed_clt}, as well as simultaneous 95\% confidence intervals for all three sub-populations using Algorithm~\ref{alg:simul_trim}.
-Because the true treatment effect is constant, the treatment effect is still $\tau$ for each sub-population, and so we can estimate the coverage rates of these confidence intervals across multiple trials.
-Results are shown in Table~\ref{tab:coverage}.
+Based on these estimates, we heteroscedastically trim a $\delta$ fraction of the data for $\delta = 0, 0.05, 0.1$.
+For each of these sub-populations, we construct marginal 95\% confidence intervals using the central limit theorem in \eqref{eq:trimmed_clt} implied by Theorem~\ref{thm:trimmed_clt}, as well as simultaneous 95\% confidence intervals for all three sub-populations using Algorithm~\ref{alg:simul_trim}.
+We can estimate the coverage rates of these confidence intervals for the estimands $\tau_{\bar{A}}$ and $\tau_{\hat{A}}$ across multiple trials; results are shown in Table~\ref{tab:coverage}.

-These results confirm that our intervals generally achieve the desired coverage levels; we make two further comments.
-First, comparing the cross-fitted and non-cross-fitted results, we see that the cross-fitted intervals are closer to the target 95\% coverage level, but that the non-cross-fitted still achieve reasonable coverage of about 90\% in large samples.
-This suggests that, if exact coverage is extremely important in an application, it is advisable to cross-fit.
-There are, however, some drawbacks to cross-fitting, which we discuss in Section~\ref{subsec:nhanes}.
-Second, the sample sizes in Table~\ref{tab:coverage} at which coverage is achieved might seem relatively large, but these are consistent with previous studies of the coverage of random forest based methods \citep{athey2019}.